neomaxzero/blog/src/posts/2020/ui-performance-fcp-fmp-lcp.md

 ## Isn't largest contentful paint the same as meaningful paint?

-No. There are very different metrics in the method they use to estimate completion and relevancy.
-It is known that the bigger element of the page is the one we consider the most when estimating if a page is loaded or not.
+No. These are very different metrics in the method they use to estimate completion and relevancy.
+It is known that the bigger element of the page is the one we consider the most important when deciding if a page is loaded or not.

 ## Why to even consider first contenful paint?

 First contentful paint it's useful.
 On single page applications measures at what moment do you see the loader.
-You know at which time users have first feedback that the web app is loading.
+You know at which time users have its first feedback that the web app is loading.

-On non-spa it gives at what time and which is the first thing the users sees.
-If you have a blog and the main content of the article is present it might be more relavant than a banner/header or whatever the biggest element is.
+On server side rendered apps gives at what time and which is the first thing the users sees.
+If you have a blog and the main content of the article is the one you intend to show it might be more relavant for the metric to show that instead of a banner/header or whatever the biggest element might be.

 ## References